edrubin/EC524W26/projects/project-000/README.md

 12. Which model would you choose to use for actual prediction?
 Why?

 13. How well is your best model doing at predicting `Sale Price`?
+Explain/justify your answer.

 14. Do you think you could improve your predictions further?
 If so, how?
 In other words: What modeling decisions do you think you could change to get better predictions?